uwetom/media-production-worksheets/week_02-create-avatars/README.md

 ![](images/generate-3d-11.jpg)

-Or try scanning a head and and stitching that onto a T Pose body in Maya.
+Finally if your character is someone you know or have access too try 3D scanning their head and and stitching that onto a T Pose body in Maya.

 In the next worksheet we will rig the avatar.